marklundin/Adjust.js/README.md

-Ad.js
+Adjust.js
 =====

-A chrome dev tool extension providing a graphical user interface over javascript types
+A javascript controller interface for chrome developer tools